Le Moyne College: Campus

 Le Moyne College's 160 acre campus is mostly located in the De Witt census-designated place, in the suburban town of DeWitt, including all of the buildings used for academic purposes.
 A small portion of the campus is within the city of Syracuse.
 As of 2021, there are 35 buildings on the campus.

+Academics

+Le Moyne College consists of the Carroll College of Arts & Sciences, the Madden College of Business & Economics, and the Purcell School of Professional Studies.
+Le Moyne College offers Bachelor of Arts and Bachelor of Science degrees in over 100 undergraduate programs of study, Masters and Doctoral degrees in healthcare, education, and business, and several certificate programs.
+Among the most popular majors are Psychology, Nursing, Biological Sciences, Business, and Political Science.

 Traditions

-Welcoming traditions

-Le Moyne College begins every academic year with two rituals: (1) 'Moving In Weekend,' when current students help to carry the boxes and suitcases of the new, first-year students into the dormitories; and (2) the Mass of the Holy Spirit, which continues a tradition dating back to the first Jesuit school, established in Messina, Sicily, in 1548 (probably preceding this date).
-The meaning of this Mass is based in Catholic theology; the campus community commits to seeking knowledge as a community of scholars.

 Dolphy Day

 Another annual tradition at Le Moyne College is "Dolphy Day", which originated in 1971.
 Dolphy Day is named for Eric Dolphy and has been said to have been inspired by Frank Zappa's song, "The Eric Dolphy Memorial Barbecue".
 Although Le Moyne's mascot is a dolphin, campus officials say there is no direct relation between the name of this event and this college icon.
 Each year, a "Wizard" is chosen (by the preceding Wizard).